hi2p-perim/lightmetrica-v2/README.md

 ### Tab size

 - The tab should be by 4 spaces.
 Avoid to use `\t` character.

+### Function

+- The function declaration should use `trailing return types` supported from C++11.
+    + Consistent handling of return types
+    + Keeping visually arranged looking of the code
+- The return type of the lambda function should be specified

 Recommended practices (CMake)
 --------------------